UNIFORMS MADE OF RECYCLED MATERIALS

-- 90% of the energy used to manufacture the t-shirts comes from renewable sources of energy
+- 90% of the energy used to make the t-shirts comes from renewable sources of energy

 Collared shirts: 18 bottles = 1 shirt

-The raw material used in the manufacture of collared shirts is, among others, recycled polyester from recyclable plastic bottles as well as an elastic, breathable knit fabric, which is also made from recyclable plastic bottles.
+Part of the raw material used in making the collared shirts consists of an elastic, breathable knit fabric and recycled polyester manufactured from recyclable plastic bottles.
 Approximately 18 bottles are used to produce one collared shirt in the new uniform line.

-Hesburger's comfortable and well-fitted work jeans are made from recycled cotton.
-Because there is less than 5% elastane in the jeans, the material can be recycled into a raw material.
-An enormous amount of water, chemical pesticides and fertilisers are used in the production of cotton, thus putting a tremendous strain on the environment.
-By using recycled cotton in the manufacture of jeans--and by recycling them yet again into raw material--we conserve our planet's resources.
+The comfortable and well-fitted Hesburger work jeans are made from recycled cotton.
+Because there is less than 5% elastane in this material, it can be recycled yet again into a raw material.
+An enormous amount of water, chemical pesticides and fertilizers are used in the production of cotton, thus putting a tremendous strain on the environment.
+By using recycled cotton in the manufacture of jeans—and by recycling them yet again into raw material—we conserve our planet’s resources.

 Belts: 20 bottles = 1 belt

 Massive quantities of plastic bottles are produced each year all over the world.
 Plastic never goes away, but it can be re-used.
-The belts used in Hesburger uniforms are made from recyclable plastic bottles.
-The durability of the material makes it ideal for use in work uniforms.
+The belts used in Hesburger uniforms are made from recycled plastic bottles.
+The durability of the material makes it ideal for uniforms.

-Hesburger's lustworthy caps are also made of a material that contains recyclable plastic bottles.
-1.25 recyclable plastic bottles are used to make one cap.
-Our olive green headscarf, which is printed with the Hesburger logo, is 80% recycled polyester and 20% cotton.
-1.5 recyclable plastic bottles are used to make one headscarf.
+The coveted Hesburger caps are also made of a material that contains recycled plastic bottles: It takes 1.25 recycled plastic bottles to produce one cap.
+Our olive-green headscarf, which is printed with the Hesburger logo, is 80% recycled polyester and 20% cotton.
+It takes 1.5 recycled plastic bottles to produce one headscarf.
 Organically-grown cotton is used in our non-binding knit caps.

 Hesburger aprons can take some hard wear.
-As the aprons become textile waste at the end of their long service life, the aprons can be recycled into raw materials.
+As the aprons become textile waste at the end of their long service life, they can be recycled yet again into a raw material.

-Hesburger uniforms are made by TouchPoint, a Finnish apparel manufacturer that specialises in environmentally-friendly uniforms.
-The partnership between Hesburger and TouchPoint has lasted over a decade.
-By the end of 2018, over 294,000 recyclable plastic bottles have been repurposed as a material for Hesburger uniforms.
+Hesburger uniforms are made by TouchPoint, a Finnish apparel manufacturer that specializes in environmentally friendly uniforms.
+The cooperation between Hesburger and TouchPoint has lasted over a decade.
+By the end of 2019, more than 532,000 recyclable plastic bottles have been re-purposed as a material for Hesburger uniforms.

 And then what happens?